svm9000/Testing/myapp/README.md

 Now all of the tests should pass!
 With this you can be sure that this new version of the model is working as expected.

 -----

-**Congratulations on finishing this ungraded lab!**

-In this lab you saw what GitHub Actions is, how it can be configured and how it can be used to run CI/CD pipelines.
-This topic is very cool since it automates many repetitive processes such as running unit tests to ensure the quality of the software you are shipping.

-These pipelines are meant to run really quickly so you can iterate your code in an agile and safe way.

-**Keep it up!**